anetczuk/LinakDeskApp/README.md

 Project contains several tools and features that facilitate development and maintenance of the project.

-The recommended development workflow is based on `pip`, virtual environments and `pyproject.toml`.
+In case of pull requests please run `process-all.sh --release` before the request to check installation, run tests and validate source code.

+### Installation

+Installation for development without venv:
+  - `src/install-app.sh --dev` to install dependencies, the package in editable mode and install development tooling.

+Installation for development (in virtual environment):
+  - `tools/installvenv.sh --dev` to install dependencies, the package in editable mode and install development tooling.

+Virtual environmnt can be also configured manually by:
   - `python3 -m venv .venv`
   - `source .venv/bin/activate`
   - `python -m pip install --upgrade pip`
-- `python -m pip install -e '.[dev]'` installs the application, runtime dependencies and development tooling into `.venv`
+  - `src/install-app.sh --dev` to install dependencies, the package in editable mode and install development tooling or `python -m pip install -e '.[dev]'` to install project by hand.
-- `python src/testlinakdeskapp/runtests.py` runs the test suite
-- `pycodestyle --show-source --statistics --count --ignore=E115,E126,E201,E202,E221,E241,E262,E265,E266,E402,E501,W391,D src`
-- `flake8 --show-source --statistics --count --ignore=E115,E126,E201,E202,E221,E241,E262,E265,E266,E402,E501,W391,D,F401 src`
-- `pydocstyle --count --convention=numpy --add-ignore=D100,D101,D102,D103,D104,D105,D107 src`
-- `./process-all.sh` creates or reuses `.venv`, installs `.[dev]`, then runs the same test and lint flow

-In case of pull requests please run `process-all.sh` before the request.

-### Static code check

-In *tools* directory there can be found following legacy helper scripts:
-- *notrailingwhitespaces.sh* -- as name states removes trailing whitespaces from _*.py*_ files
-- *rmpyc.sh* -- remove all _*.pyc_ files
-- *codecheck.sh* -- static code check using *pycodestyle* and *flake8* against defined set of rules
-- *doccheck.sh* -- run *pydocstyle* with defined configuration
-- *checkall.sh* -- execute *codecheck.sh* and *doccheck.sh* at once

-They are kept for older local workflows, but the preferred commands are the plain `pip` and `.venv` variants listed above.
+There is also possibility to work on the project without installation.
+In this case project will run from local repository directory.
+This configuration requires installation of dependencies: `./src/install-deps.sh --dev`.

-### Profiling
+### Working with venv

-Application can be run in profiler mode passing *--profile* as command line parameter.
+For unknown reason fixing *bluepy* permissions inside virtual environment can be ineffective leading to problems with scanning for nearby bluetooth devices.

+This problem can solved by one of two workarounds:
+1. executing application with `sudo` (not recomended)
+2. passing device's (desk) address by command-line argument `./src/linakdeskctl --connect {device_mac_address}`

 ### Running tests